aayouche/pyturbo_sf/README.md

 **Coordinate Types and Units:**
 - Time coordinates: Can be provided as:
-  - Numeric values: seconds
+  - Numeric values: seconds, hours, days, or other time units
   - Datetime objects: pandas.DatetimeIndex or numpy.datetime64 objects
+  - String timestamps: will be automatically converted to datetime objects by xarray
-- Spatial coordinates: Typically in meters
+- Spatial coordinates: Typically in meters, kilometers, or non-dimensional units
 - All coordinates should use consistent units within a dataset

 **Structure for 1D Dataset:**